Udhay-Adithya/zero-to-flutter/README.md

 Happy Coding! 🎯

-*Note: This repository is maintained by [Udhay Adithya].
+*Note: This repository is maintained by Udhay Adithya.
 Feel free to reach out for any queries or suggestions.*